Floorp-Projects/Floorp/services/healthreport/docs/architecture.rst

 about.reportUrl
    The URL to load in ``about:healthreport``.

+about.reportUrlUnified
+   The URL to load in ``about:healthreport``.
+This is used instead of ``reportUrl`` for UnifiedTelemetry when it is not opt-in.

 service.providerCategories
    A comma-delimited list of category manager categories that contain registered ``Metrics.Provider`` records.
 Read below for how provider